emily-longman/Nucella_can_Pop_Genomics/README.md

 01_cat_reads.sh - Concatenate Oxford Nanopore Technologies (ONT) reads from 5 PromethION flow cells.

-02_filter_ONT_array.sh - Use the program [FiltLong] (https://github.com/rrwick/Filtlong) to filter the ONT data by length.
+02_filter_ONT_array.sh - Use the program [FiltLong](https://github.com/rrwick/Filtlong) to filter the ONT data by length.

-03_trim_reads.sh - Clean the AVITI short reads using [fastp] (https://github.com/OpenGene/fastp).
+03_trim_reads.sh - Clean the AVITI short reads using [fastp](https://github.com/OpenGene/fastp).

 ### 02 - DBG2OLC

 These scripts will use a hybrid assembly approach using DBG2OLC taking advantage of the continuity of the ONT reads and the quality of the AVITI short reads.

-01_sparseassembler_array.sh - Use the AVITI short reads to assemble contigs with [SparseAssembler] (https://github.com/yechengxi/SparseAssembler).
+01_sparseassembler_array.sh - Use the AVITI short reads to assemble contigs with [SparseAssembler](https://github.com/yechengxi/SparseAssembler).

-02_DBG2OLC_array.sh - Use the best assembly from SparseAssembler as well as the 2000 filt ONT data as the inputs to [DBG20LC] (https://github.com/yechengxi/DBG2OLC).
+02_DBG2OLC_array.sh - Use the best assembly from SparseAssembler as well as the 2000 filt ONT data as the inputs to [DBG20LC](https://github.com/yechengxi/DBG2OLC).

 03_consensus: These steps will perform the consensus steps of DBG2OLC.
 In order to run effectively on the VACC, it will perform these steps on partitions/chunks of the assembly.
 These steps also require additional consensus scripts that are in the folder "consensus_scripts" that is within 03_consensus.
 These scripts are modified versions of split_and_run_sparc, split_reads_by_backbone.py and SeqIO.py which are provided by DBG2OLC.